 We are interested in hearing from students doing projects in the following broad research areas:

 Our PhD research students in recent years have come both from the United Kingdom and from many overseas countries.
 Many of our overseas students have chosen to conduct studies which involve collecting fieldwork data in their home country.
 Proposals to conduct a study which involves collecting fieldwork data overseas are welcomed.

 Applicants are expected to have a good honours degree or a master's degree (MA, MSc or MEd) in a relevant discipline (eg TESOL, Applied Linguistics, ELT, or Education) although candidates with other evidence of ability to succeed at PhD level will also be considered.

 If English is not your first language, we do expect you to be able to demonstrate a high level of proficiency.
-The minimum requirement for PhD in TESOL is IELTS 7.0 with 6.5 in Reading and Writing, and 6.0 in Listening and Speaking.
+The minimum requirement for PhD in TESOL is IELTS 7.0 with 6.5 in Reading, Writing, Listening and Speaking.
 For further information please see English language requirements.